antonfdiaz/legacyProxy/README.md

 ## App Fixes

 ### Reddit
 Fixes iReddit, Alien Blue and the modern Reddit app.
-Uses the Reddit token for the API calls and fixes other stuff.
+Uses the Reddit token for the API calls and fixes some other stuff.
 Login not tested.

 ## Usage
 ### How to run